Markieta/linux-post-install/README.md

-# fedora-post-install
+# linux-post-install
-Post-installation utility to initialize a fresh Fedora installation for my liking.
+Post-installation utility to initialize a fresh Linux installation for my liking.

 Install dependencies: